Roy Hodgson: Return to Crystal Palace

-On 21 March 2023, Hodgson returned to Crystal Palace as their manager until the end of the 2022–23 season, following the sacking of his initial successor Patrick Vieira.
+On 21 March 2023, Hodgson returned to Crystal Palace as their manager until the end of the 2022–23 season, following the dismissal of his initial successor Patrick Vieira.
 His first game back in charge was a 2–1 win over Leicester City on 1 April, ending Palace's 13-match winless run with their first win of the calendar year.
 Hodgson went on to keep the club well away from relegation, winning five and drawing three of his 10 matches back in charge to ensure they finished in eleventh place.

 On 3 July 2023, Hodgson agreed to stay on as Crystal Palace's manager for the coming season, after signing a new one-year deal.

 On 12 February 2024, Hodgson's 200th (and, as it turned out, final) game in charge of the club saw a 1–3 home defeat to London rivals Chelsea.
 This left Palace 15th in the Premier League table, five points above the relegation zone, having won six of their previous 24 matches and lost 10 of their past 16 Premier League games at that point in the 2023–24 season.
-On 15 February, amidst reports he was on the verge of being sacked and replaced by Oliver Glasner, Hodgson was taken to hospital after being taken ill during a training session.
+On 15 February, amidst reports he was on the verge of being dismissed and replaced by Oliver Glasner, Hodgson was taken to hospital after being taken ill during a training session.
 The club confirmed on 19 February that Hodgson had stepped down as manager, and was replaced by Glasner.

+Return to Bristol City

+On 27 March 2026, Hodgson returned to Bristol City as their manager for the remainder of the 2025–26 season, replacing Gerhard Struber.

+He recorded 3 wins, 2 draws and 2 defeats in his 7 games in charge to lift the club from 16th to 12th.
+Hodgson left the club by mutual consent following the end of the campaign.